vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/layout/sidebar.md

 ::: tip

-In order to deal with the situation when you split [multi-sidebar configuration](#multiple-sidebars) into multiple parts, we also provide `HopeThemeSidebarArrayConfig` `HopeThemeSidebarObjectConfig` type and `defineSidebarArrayConfig` and `defineSidebarObjectConfig` Helper function.
+To deal with the situation when you split [multi-sidebar configuration](#multiple-sidebars) into multiple parts, we also provide `HopeThemeSidebarArrayConfig` `HopeThemeSidebarObjectConfig` type and `defineSidebarArrayConfig` and `defineSidebarObjectConfig` Helper function.

 :::